Check back here often for updates about upcoming events, programs, and opportunities for artists in our region!

 Upcoming Catskill Events

-The Bright Hill Literary Center hosts “Word Thursdays” on July 26 and August 9 and 23 beginning at 7 pm.
+The Bright Hill Literary Center hosts “Word Thursday” with Dan Payne and Philip Mosley on September 13 beginning at 7 pm.
 “Word Thursdays” are a Catskills reading series featuring different writers every second and fourth Thursday of each month.
-For information on the next featured reader, visit: brighthillpress.org.
+On Sunday September 16, from 3-5 pm, the Word and Image Gallery at the Bright Hill Literary Center will host an opening reception for the “Bremer Family Show.”
+For information on Word Thursdays, exhibitions at the Word and Image Gallery, or other events at the Bright Hill Center, visit: brighthillpress.org.

-The Community Arts Network of Oneonta (CANO) exhibits the artwork of Paul Flippen, Mark Picone, Wenda Habenicht through July 22.
-The next exhibition at CANO’s Wilber Mansion will be “Abstract Landscapes” by Colleen O’Hara, opening on Friday August 3.
-In addition, CANO hosts a Figure Drawing Open Studio Monday evenings from 6:30-9 pm; ‘Music at the Mansion’ from 6:30-8 pm on the second Thursday of each month; and a Writers’ Salon from 7:30-9 pm on the third Thursday of each month.
+The Community Arts Network of Oneonta (CANO) hosts a Figure Drawing Open Studio Monday evenings from 6:30-9 pm; ‘Music at the Mansion’ from 6:30-8 pm on the second Thursday of each month; and a Writers’ Salon from 7:30-9 pm on the third Thursday of each month.
 For details on all of CANO’s events visit: canoneonta.org.

 “COSTUME & CUSTOM: Middle Eastern Threads at Olana” opens on Sunday, June 17, at Olana State Historic Site in Hudson, NY, the magnificent 250-acre artist-designed home and landscape of legendary painter Frederic Church – with its stunning views of the Hudson River.
 The exhibition reveals the influence of his 1867-68 trip to the Middle East on Church, America’s best-known artist at the time and the nation’s first international art star.
 This is the first time that the costumes Church collected on that journey have been thoroughly identified and exhibited in his Persian-inspired home, alongside drawings, sketches and paintings inspired by his travels.
 For more information about this exhibit or the Olana State Historic Site, visit olana.org.